JonatanSiracusa/downloading-hist-prices/README.md

 # Downloading Historical Prices

-In this simple notebook, we can download historical price series in a scalable way, including many types of prices (Adj Close, Close, High, Low, Open, Volume).
-Additionally, calculates simple and continuous returns, and determines volatility based on adjusted prices, saving the data in downloadable files in case you want to work offline.
+This notebook allows us to download historical price series in a scalable way, including many types of prices (Adj Close, Close, High, Low, Open, Volume).
+Additionally, it calculates simple and continuous returns, determines volatility based on adjusted prices, and saves the data in downloadable files for offline use.

 ## Contact